CodeChefVIT/webinars/README.md

 # CodeChef VIT

-A list of webinars conducted by us
+A list of webinars conducted by CodeChef VIT